-One of this summer’s hottest tickets was the Christian Dior Designer of Dreams Exhibit at the Victoria and Albert Museum in London.
+One of the summer of 2019’s hottest tickets was the Christian Dior Designer of Dreams Exhibit at the Victoria and Albert Museum in London.
 As a Contributing Member of the museum, I would have been able to see the exhibit before it opened to the public.
 However we were away at that time, and in the end, I only just managed to attend before the exhibit closed on 1st September.
 I’m so glad I made it!
 It was such a treat to attend this fantastic exhibition.

 Christian Dior Designer of Dreams

 Christian Dior was originally an artist, and did not work as a clothing designer until 1942, launching the House of Dior and his first collection in 1947.
 The designs were opulent, with cinched waists, full skirts and a really feminine shape.
 Christened “The New Look” by the editor of US Harper’s Bazaar, these designs made Dior’s career take off like a rocket, with royalty and film stars among his first customers.

 I have such a soft spot for these original designs.
 They are so feminine and elegant.
 I would be absolutely thrilled to wear them today despite the fact they are over 70 years old.

 Later, Dior would become one of the first designers to license his name to luxury goods.
 Shoes and accessories were made under license as entry level purchases to his brand.
 This meant that almost everyone could enjoy a little bit of the House of Dior, even if a couture dress was beyond their means.

 Sadly Dior passed away in 1957, at the very young age of 52.
 Since then the House of Dior has had many heads of design including Yves Saint Laurent (hand picked by Dior as his successor), Marc Bohan, Gianfranco Ferre, John Galliano, and most recently, Maria Grazia Chiuri.
 Although you can see differences in the designs over the years. the brand has retained a timeless appeal as it has evolved.